KenKundert/svg_schematic/README.rst

 The ``C``, ``N``, ``NE``, ``E``, ``SE``, ``S``, ``SW``, ``W``, ``NW`` attributes contain the locations of the principle coordinates.
 The ``t`` attribute contains the coordinates of the pin.

+It is important to remember that C represents the center of the tile used by the pin.
+Since the pin label will be on one side, C will not coincide with the apparent visual center of the pin and its label.

 Pins of kind ``none`` do not draw a symbol.
 Rather they are used to place labels at a particular point. ``dot`` pins place a small filled circle that is usually